pwillard/CBASIC/manual.md

 30 NEXT
 ----

 If the above program is run under Color Basic you would simply see it display the number from 1 thru 10 on the screen.
 It would then display an "OK" message and stop.
-The same program compiled under {cb} may appear to execute differently, even though it doesnREMt.
-If you watch the screen very carefully, and donREMt blink your eyes when executing the compiled version of the same version program.
+The same program compiled under {cb} may appear to execute differently, even though it doesn't.
+If you watch the screen very carefully, and don't blink your eyes when executing the compiled version of the same version program.
 You will see that it will also display the numbers from 1 thru 10 on the screen, however, it disappears almost immediately after displaying the numbers.
 The next thing you see is the Color Basic message, just like you do when you first power on the computer.

 One of the reasons for this is, {cb} produces pure Machine Language programs, and under some circumstances it modifies the configuration of the normal Color Basic operating system.
 If the program were simply allowed to return control back to the Color Basic Operating System, it may "appear" to work ok.